 As part of its efforts to increase access to health and justice for children and families living in poverty, the Health Justice Alliance is increasing knowledge about health disparities and how to use law as a tool to improve health.

 In August 2017 the Health Justice Alliance Law Clinic started providing free civil legal services to patients at three MedStar Georgetown Community Pediatrics health clinics:

 - The HOYA (Health Outreach for Youth & Adults) Clinic in the D.C.
-General Emergency Family Shelter.
+Triumph Emergency Family Shelter.
 HOYA is a medical student-run free clinic that provides healthcare to more than 350 homeless children and families living in the shelter and the surrounding community.

 - The School Health Center at Anacostia High School.
 This clinic provides pediatric, nurse-midwife, behavioral health, and other holistic care to high school students (and their children) at this 100% minority, underserved high school located in D.C.
 Ward 8.